-He has to get to work too, because he will return to Dresden in January to show the film.
-That is the second Bal exhibition in Dresden since the end of his stay there, the contacts have remained.
-“I can recommend this to anyone, also because Dresden is pretty close.
+He also has to get started, because he will return to Dresden in January to show the film.
+This is Bal's second exhibition in Dresden since the end of his stay there, the contacts have remained.
+“I can recommend this to everyone, also because Dresden is quite close.
 Dresden is a fantastic city.
-I was in Neustadt, the left bank.
-There are such 3 to 7 demonstrations every week.
+I was there in Neustadt, the left bank.
+There are about 3 to 7 demonstrations there every week.
 Everything happens in the public space.
-It is politically charged and yet it is a peaceful get together, that is not the case here.
-Here you go to the market, the public space serves less here to come into contact with each other or to convince each other of your views.
-It was an eye-opener that a city can function that way. "
+It is politically charged and yet it is a peaceful gathering, you don't have that here.
+Here you go to the market, the public space here serves less to come into contact with each other or to convince each other of your points of view.
+It was an eye-opener that a city can also function in this way. ”

 While he is telling the film, the film has landed at the brain, parts flickering slowly and disappearing again.
 The screen is next to various books, such as Donna Haraway and How to grow a Human by Philip Ball, which he discovered in Dresden.
 “It states how it has been discovered that a different part can be made with each part of your body.
 So brain cells can be made from your skin.
 That is quite new, ten years ago this was not yet possible.
 My ultimate plan is to have myself printed.
 I am not so much concerned with myself, but more with the idea that you can do this with a body. ”